shubhang93/tplagent/README.md

 ## Directory Permissions

 It is recommended that the `tplagent` process is started under a dedicated user meant for `tplagent`.
-All directories are files created by `tplagent` use the `766` permissions.
-It is also recommended to manage directory permissions as part of setting up the agent to avoid permission errors.
+All directories and files created by `tplagent` use the `766` permissions.
+It is also recommended to set the right directory permissions as part of setting up the agent to avoid permission errors.

 ## Reloading the agent